UAE Accounts & Finance Jobs – Salary, Top Jobs, Industries, and Career Guide (2026).

 • Technology and Startups

-Dubai International Financial Centre (DIFC) and Abu Dhabi Global Market (ADGM) remain major hubs for finance employment.
+Dubai International Financial Centre (DIFC) and Abu Dhabi Global Market (ADGM) are still leading financial employment centers.

 Skills Employers Commonly Look For